 The information provided on this website, or by our company, is educational in nature and has not been evaluated by Health Canada or the FDA.
-It should not construed as medical advice.
+It should not be construed as medical advice.
 Our information and products are more spiritual in nature and therefore not intended to diagnose, treat, cure or prevent any disease or condition, or to replace appropriate medical or professional attention or advice where needed.
 Before using our site or products please read our full DISCLAIMER.

 One of the biggest beauty industry controversies happening right now is the safety of parabens.
 A preservative ingredient added prevent bacterial growth and increase the shelf life of a product, adding parabens means the company can keep the same product around for a longer length of time.
 This saves them in production and distribution costs.
 But how does this concern us?
 Parabens may affect the male reproductive system and have been known to mimic Estrogen hormones in the body.